ShuchenGuan/ShuchenGuan/content/home/biography.md

     padding: ["20px", "0", "20px", "0"]
 ---

-<font size=5> I am a post-doctoral researcher in Prof. Karl Gegenfurtner's lab at Justus-Liebig-Universität Gießen.
-My research focuses on visual perception and its underlying neural mechanisms by combining psychophysics, eye-tracking, two-photon calcium imaging, and modeling.
+<font size=5> I am Shuchen Guan (官漱尘), a postdoctoral researcher in Prof. Karl Gegenfurtner’s lab at Justus-Liebig-Universität Gießen, Germany.
+My research employs psychophysics (both laboratory and online), eye-tracking, virtual reality, two-photon calcium imaging, and computational modeling to investigate visual perception and its underlying neural mechanisms.

-Lights exist everywhere, but how humans perceive the brightness of real-life illuminations is less studied.
-To address this, I use LED lamps to measure human brightness perception and their corresponding pupillary responses.

-Another question that intrigues me is how visual perception can be connected with neuronal activities.
-For example, how the brain discriminates different colors, how it assists us in maintaining color constancy, how it processes simple visual stimuli and higher-order complex stimuli.
-To study this, I apply two-photon calcium imaging to record neuronal responses in macaque monkeys.

-I am also interested in brain plasticity, particularly in multi-sensory perceptual learning.
-Using a specific training method, I found modality specificities can be easily erased.
-Visual learning can improve auditory perception and also vice versa.
+My main research interests focus on **color vision**, particularly heterochromatic brightness—how color information is integrated to influence brightness perception—along with color constancy, hyperspectral imaging, and melanopsin responses.
+Beyond chromatic processing, I study achromatic visual features such as orientation, spatial frequency, and more complex nonlinear stimuli to better understand how perception arises from neuronal activity.

+I am also fascinated by the dynamics of perception, including **serial dependence**, which describes how recent visual experiences bias current perception, and **perceptual learning**, exploring how the visual and auditory systems adapt and interact through training.

 Interests:
 - Color vision: heterochromatic brightness, lights and illuminations, color constancy